Pandas Left Join Explained By Examples

 • Post author:

-• Post category:Pandas / Python
+• Post category:Pandas

-• Post last modified:January 29, 2023
+• Post last modified:September 20, 2024

 Left join is also called Left Outer Join that returns all rows from the left DataFrame regardless of match found on the right DataFrame.
 When the join expression doesn’t match, it assigns null for that record for left records and drops records from right where match not found.

-Below are some quick examples of pandas Left Join DataFrames.
+Below are some quick examples of pandas left join DataFrames.

 df3=df1.join(df2, lsuffix="_left", rsuffix="_right", how='left')

-# Pandas.merge() by Column
+# Example 2: Pandas.merge() by column

 df3=pd.merge(df1,df2, how='left')

-# DataFrame.merge() by Column
+# Example 3: DataFrame.merge() by Column

 df3=df1.merge(df2, how='left')